themanaworld/policies/policies/constitution.md

 - Voting a member into TMWT or to adviser status or to revoke membership or ban a member.

 ### How to conduct a TMWT vote
-- A poll must be opened in the "TMW Team" private section of the forums (https://forums.themanaworld.org/).
+- A poll must be opened in the ["TMW Team" private section](https://forums.themanaworld.org/viewforum.php?f=23) of the [forums](https://forums.themanaworld.org/).
-- The poll will allow re-voting and a running time will be set for 7 days.
+- The poll will allow re-voting and a running time will be set for 7 days or more.
-- If it is deemed appropriate, the length of the poll can be reduced to a minimum of 3 days or increased to a maximum of 14 days.
-Any TMW Team member can object to this in the poll's discussion thread, in which case the running time must revert to the standard 7 days.
+- Once the first vote has been cast (excluding any vote by the poll author), the poll duration may not be reduced.

 ### Membership
 - If a member becomes inactive (stops) in their contributions for a period longer than 1 year, they will be moved to adviser status.